bakpakin/Fennel/api.md

 constructed using the `fennel.comment` function.
 They are represented as tables that have source data as fields inside them.

-In most data context, comments just get included inline in a list or sequence.
-However, in a kv table, this cannot be done, because kv tables must have balanced key/value pairs, and including comments inline would imbalance these or cause keys to be considered as values and vice versa.
+In most data contexts, comments just get included inline in a list or sequence.
+However, in a k/v table, this cannot be done, because k/v tables must have balanced key/value pairs, and including comments inline would imbalance these or cause keys to be considered as values and vice versa.
 So the comments are stored on the `comments` field of